 She pursued her interest in connecting people to the natural world and inspiring action to sustain it by earning her MS in Ecological Leadership and Education from the Audubon Expedition Institute of Lesley University.
 This unique program included 3 semesters of living and learning outdoors while traveling across different bioregions of North America in a retrofitted school bus.
 This transformational experience provided her with a deeper knowledge of herself as well as the role she could play in building connections between people, their communities, and their place.

-She has since developed and delivered a variety of environmental education experiences for all ages at Naturebridge Yosemite, Teton Science Schools, and a variety of other environmental agencies and nonprofits.
-Emily's current role with the University of Michigan's Center for Education Design, Evaluation, and Research (CEDER) and the Dow Innovation Teacher Fellowship is to support place-based sustainability education in the Great Lakes Bay region of Michigan and beyond.
+She has since developed and delivered a variety of environmental education experiences for all ages at Naturebridge Yosemite, Teton Science Schools, and the University of Michigan's Center for Education Design, Evaluation, and Research (CEDER).
+Emily currently supports professional learning programs offered through Shelburne Farms' Institute for Sustainable Schools, focusing on education for sustainability, climate education, and food systems education.

-Emily Schaller created Theories and Models of Climate Change Education on March 4, 2023.
+Emily Schaller created Climate Change Education Resource Collection on April 13, 2023.